|370 page views|

 First ascent: George Goedecke and Dick Ingraham

 Follow the Awful Buttress Route to the Garden.
 Then traverse around the Buttress at this point on a surprisingly good ledge.
 This puts you into the large right-hand crack system at the base of a very tight, overhanging squeeze chimney.
 Fight your way up this, then climb easier rock to the narrow ridge of the spur which separates Boyer's Chute from Surprise Buttress.
 From there drop down some 12' into Boyer's Chute and climb back up a short crack system (which forms part of the last pitch of the Chute Route) to the "spacious level area."

 BETA PHOTO: Looking up at Awful Buttress from the Bivouac ledg...

 |Comments on Awful Buttress

 Sep 18, 2010

-A common route in the 70s was the Pea Pod (5.8).
-It went up several chimney pitches to the left of the red line on the photo (first pitch probably the same).
+The Awful Buttress variation went up several chimney pitches and is probably the chimney variation mentioned above (5.7).
 Then there is a belay on a steep ridge of rock near the top.
-The Pea Pod is a relatively short off width pitch to the left.
+The Pea Pod variation pitch (5,8) is a steep relatively short off width pitch to the left.
 The end of this pitch would place one a bit below the top of North Rabbit Ear.